Free-Radical/Cortex1-ZeroVeil/docs/whitepaper.md

 ## Conclusion

 Cortex1-ZeroVeil addresses the **identity privacy gap** in LLM usage that no current solution fills.
-By applying mix network principles from anonymous communication research to AI infrastructure, it enables provider-side anonymity without requiring full self-hosting.
+By applying mix network principles from anonymous communication research to AI infrastructure, it targets provider-side correlation resistance without requiring full self-hosting.

 Unlike competitors who offer to scrub your PII in the cloud — asking you to trust them with sensitive data before "protecting" it — we take the privacy-correct approach: you handle content privacy locally, we handle identity privacy through aggregation.